exciting-io/exciting.io/_posts/2013-11-06-crimer-show-printer-publication.markdown

 > __CRIMER:__ Imhave do my last crimeing.
 Nomore crimes from Me ! __DETETCIVE:__ Thats Goodnews! __CRIMER:__ (turns to camera) Im defnitley do more crimes

-It's the familiar gritty policy world wherein the _Detetcive_ (sic) has a drinking problem and the _Mayoore_ (sic) is a drug addict, but the substances abused aren't vodka and crack, but "melk" and "jeleybeens" (sic sic) respectively.
+It's the familiar gritty policy world wherein the _Detetcive_ (sic) has a drinking problem and the _Mayoore_ (sic) is a drug addict, but the substances abused aren't vodka and crack, but "melk" and "jeleybeens" (sic, sic) respectively.

 ### Catching up